CarolineS-QA/ims-demo/README.md

 <details>
 <summary>Running the tests</summary>

-Explain how to run the automated tests for this system.
-Break down into which tests and what they do

 ### Unit Tests
 JUnit is used for unit tests.
 A unit test will test individual methods within a class for functionality.